kshirsagarpratik/turbo-tap/README.md

 ### Description

 I mainly used Howler.js for the sound effects for "key-press" events and Paper.js for animating the circles.
-Some CSS was obviously used for styling.
+Some CSS was used for colors and styling.